Vibration White Finger Claims

-We specialise in helping victims of vibration white finger to claim the compensation they deserve.
-If you have been diagnosed within the last three years, fill out the contact form and one of our experts will get back to you at the time you request.
+We specialise in helping victims of vibration white finger claim the compensation they deserve.
+If you have been diagnosed within the last three years, complete our contact form and one of our experts will get back to you at the time you request.

 Vibration white finger (VWF) is a secondary form of a condition called Raynaud’s syndrome.
 This is an industrial injury usually triggered by the continuous use of vibrating hand-held machinery, such as chainsaws, sanders or large drills.

 The illness, also known as hand-arm vibration syndrome (HAVS) or dead finger, gets its name from the pale appearance of fingers and hands, due to a lack of blood circulating efficiently to these areas.

 What are the Symptoms of Vibration White Finger?

 White finger often occurs because the constant vibration of the tools harms joints, nerves and blood vessels in the fingers and hand.
 Victims can develop various side effects, including poor circulation and cold fingers, a prickling or tingling sensation, and pain in hands and forearms.
 It can take months, or even years, for symptoms to appear.
 White finger claims can be made as a result of:

 - Pins and needles

 - Difficulty moving the affected area

 What Are the Causes of Vibration White Finger Claims?

 Vibration White Finger is caused by the use of vibrating tools over a long period of time.
 This can come as a result of your job, often in a construction setting, especially if you weren’t provided with adequate protection.